 - 9.6.1.
 The Contractor must, in respect of any child under the age of five years for whom it has responsibility under the Contract: - (a) provide all the services described in clause 9.6.2, other than an examination described in that clause which the parent refuses to allow the child to undergo, until the date upon which the child attains the age of five years; and - (b) maintain the records specified in clause 9.6.3. - 9.6.2.
 The services described in this clause are: - (a) monitoring the health, well-being and physical, mental and social development ("development") of the child while under the age of five years with a view to detecting any deviations from normal development: - (i) by the consideration of information concerning the child received by or on behalf of the Contractor, and - (ii) on any occasion when the child is examined or observed by or on behalf of the Contractor (whether by virtue of sub-clause (b) or otherwise), and - (b) the examination of the child at the frequency that has been agreed with the Board in accordance with the nationally agreed evidence based programme set out in the revised fourth edition of "Health for all Children" (David Hall and David Elliman, September 2006, Oxford University Press ISBN 978-0-19-857084-4). - 9.6.3.
-The records specified in this clause are an accurate record of: - the development of the child while under the age of five years, compiled as soon as is reasonably practicable following the first examination of that child and, where appropriate, amended following each subsequent examination; and - (b) the responses (if any) to offers made to the child's parent for the child to undergo any examination referred to in clause 9.6.2(b).
+The records specified in this clause are an accurate record of: - (a) the development of the child while under the age of five years, compiled as soon as is reasonably practicable following the first examination of that child and, where appropriate, amended following each subsequent examination; and

-&lt;sup>45 Clauses 9.6.1 to 9.6.3 are required by the Regulations only where the Contract includes the provision of child health surveillance services.
+&lt;sup>41 Clauses 9.6.1 to 9.6.3 are required by the Regulations only where the Contract includes the provision of child health surveillance services.
 If the Contractor is not providing child health surveillance services, these clauses should be deleted.